 Consider the Following…

 You can travel from Heraklion to Matala by taxi, but this is the most expensive way to get there.
-You might argue that renting a car can also be expensive, but if you consider all the places you can go on your on pace and timing, it is instead very convenient.
+You might argue that renting a car can also be expensive, but if you consider all the places you can go at your own pace and timing, it is instead very convenient.

 Personally, I believe that renting a car is always a winning idea if you’re interested in visiting places that are hard to reach.
 You will not be attached to any inconvenient bus schedule and it’s the best way to make unexpected stops and discover places that you would otherwise miss.